1. Who may submit an application?

 13. What is needed to justify a project application?

 This depends on the size of the project.
+There is a form for an interim report and a final report.
 The financial justification does not have to be detailed, but it is important to distinguish between personnel and materials.
-It is also important to be clear about the applicant's own contribution to the project.
-We also want to know how many students are helped with the project.
-The government will ask for this in the final report later on.
+It is also important to be clear what the applicant's own contribution to the project is.
+We also want to know how many students will be helped by the project.
+The ministry asks for this in the final report later.

 14. Is there a predefined distribution per faculty?